pearcebasmanm/toki_pona_parser/README.md

 # Toki Pona Parser

 An experimental parser for the Toki Pona conlang.
+Currently runs as a basic REPL, but could easily be made into a library, or something more advanced.

 ## Sentences